Why Is My Turntable or Record Player So Quiet or Sound low? Check Here

 mm and mc compatible phono preampIn the image above, you will see there are 2 inputs i.e. MM (Moving Magnet) and MC (Moving Coil).
 The MM input is for the turntable with moving magnet (MM) cartridges while the MC input is for the turntable with moving coil (MC) cartridges.

-Reason 3: Stereo Receiver or Powered Amplifier Problem
+Reason 4: Wrong Channel Selection on Stereo Receiver or Powered Amplifier

 Solution:

-You can either switch the cables to the correct line level input or you can simply change the line level input in your receiver settings.
+You can either switch the RCA cables to the terminals of the selected channel in your receiver or you can simply change the channel in your receiver settings.

-There are 3 types of stylus issues you can face:
+There are four types of stylus issues you can face:

 1) Stylus Guard: